-In February 2014 the Minister approved the payment of \$600 000 in acceleration costs to the principal construction contractor to achieve practical completion on 19 March 2014 as the preferred strategy to manage the risks for the completion of works under the principal construction contract in order to stage the Rolling Stones concert on 22 March 2014 and the first Adelaide Oval showdown on 29 March 2014.
+My last Report noted that in February 2014 the Minister approved the payment of \$600 000 in acceleration costs to the principal construction contractor to achieve practical completion on 19 March 2014.
+This was the preferred strategy to manage the risks for the completion of works under the principal construction contract in order to stage the proposed Rolling Stones concert on 22 March 2014 and the first Adelaide Oval Showdown on 29 March 2014.
 The Minister also approved an additional contingency of \$400 000 if required.
 The approval from the Minister also noted that AOSMA would be invoiced for 50% of the acceleration costs.